Sustainability at Head-Royce

 Head-Royce has partnered with Carbon Lighthouse, an innovative environmental organization whose mission is to stop climate change.
 Carbon Lighthouse helps Head-Royce reduce its carbon footprint by using sensors and predictive algorithms to optimize our lighting controls and current solar panels.
 This partnership will ensure the campus is carbon neutral in 20-plus years, which translates to a $4MM in lifetime energy savings for the School.

-Approaching its 10th anniversary, the Head-Royce School Garden is managed by Gardening Teacher Susan Anderson.
+Approaching its 10th anniversary, the Head-Royce School Garden is managed by Gardening Teacher Christy Betts.
 The garden provides K-5 students the opportunity to explore and understand the various processes that produce the food we eat - from farm to table and back again!
 The curriculum focuses on teaching low-impact, environmentally responsible principles in order to maintain and support the health of the environment - both locally and globally.
 The garden also supports a robust composting system, which receives nearly 90% of its compost from the School's waste.

 Epicurean Group, our food service provider, is dedicated to serving fresh, seasonal, and organic foods at every meal.
 Never relying on national vendors who deliver chemically processed and preserved food, Epicurean partners with local vendors within 150 miles of our campus to obtain and serve the highest quality and environmentally responsible food to our School community.